Tips to Improve Literacy

 - Realise that you’re practising literacy all the time: reading bus timetables, road signs, text

-messages, cereal boxes; all of these wouldn’t be possible without literacy.
+messages, cereal boxes; none of these would be possible without literacy.

 - Read widely.
-Research has repeatedly shown that reading a range of texts regularly can help with
+Research shows that reading a range of texts regularly can help with vocabulary

 - Before writing, talk about what you’re going to write.
 The act of planning it, especially out loud,